 The colors of the lion, particularly white, yellow, and black, are symbolic of the lion’s age but also refer to three historical characters recorded in the classic Romance of the Three Kingdoms.
 The Chinese Lion Dance is also performed accompanied by the beating of drums, cymbals, and gongs.
 While these dances have been described in depth, seeing them performed live is the best route to go.

-#Number 03 Auspicious Greeting
+3- Auspicious Greeting

 The Chinese New Year is often accompanied by loud, enthusiastic greetings, often referred to as 吉祥話 (jíxiánghùa) in Mandarin, loosely translated as auspicious words or phrases.
 The Chinese love for wordplay in auspicious phrases is often structured in New Year couplets, printed in gold letters on bright red paper.
-They probably predate the Ming Dynasty (1368–1644), but did not become widespread until then.
-Today, they are ubiquitous with Chinese New Year.
+They probably predate the Ming Dynasty (1368–1644) but did not become widespread until then.
+Today, they are ubiquitous during Chinese New Year.
 These greetings or phrases may also be used before children can receive their red packets.
-Some examples include: “May your wealth [gold and jade] come to fill a hall”, – “May you realize your ambitions”, “Greet the New Year and encounter happiness”, “May all your wishes be fulfilled”, “May your happiness be in abundance”, “May you hear [in a letter] that all is well”, and finally “May your happiness and longevity be complete.”
-Children and teenagers sometimes jokingly use the phrase 恭喜發財,紅包拿來 “Congratulations and be prosperous, now give me my red envelope!”
+Some examples include: “May your wealth [gold and jade] come to fill a hall”, – “May you realize your ambitions,” “Greet the New Year and encounter happiness,” “May all your wishes be fulfilled,” “May your happiness be in abundance,” “May you hear [in a letter] that all is well,” and finally “May your happiness and longevity be complete.”
+Children and teenagers sometimes jokingly use the phrase 恭喜發財,紅包拿來 “Congratulations and are prosperous, now give me my red envelope!”
 This is followed by a heavy beating unless you’re a really cute kid…just kidding.

-#Number 02 Red Envelope
+2- Red Envelope

 As previously mentioned, a classic Chinese New Year tradition is the giving and requesting of red envelopes, also known as “hong bao.”
-Hong bao are usually given out by married couples from the previous generation to single people, especially to children.
+Hong bao is usually given out by married couples from the previous generation to single people, especially to children.
 The red color of the envelope symbolizes good luck and is supposed to ward off evil spirits.
-The practice is thought to have originated in the Qin Dynasty where the elderly would thread coins with a red string.
-The money was referred to as yāsuì qián (Chinese: 壓祟錢) or “money warding off evil spirits” and was believed to protect the person of younger generation from sickness and death.
+The practice is thought to have originated in the Qin Dynasty, where the elderly would thread coins with a red string.
+The money was referred to as yāsuì qián (Chinese: 壓祟錢) or “money warding off evil spirits” and was believed to protect the person of the younger generation from sickness and death.
 The yasui qian was replaced by red envelopes when printing presses became more common.
 Red envelopes continue to be referred to by such names today.
-As a last thought, during New Year it is traditional to put brand new notes inside red envelopes and also to avoid opening the envelopes in front of the relatives out of courtesy.
+As a last thought, during New Year, it is traditional to put brand new notes inside red envelopes and also to avoid opening the envelopes in front of relatives out of courtesy.
 Chunyun, or the spring festival, is also a period of travel in China with an extremely high traffic load around the time of the Chinese New Year.

 1- Spring Travel